jlynxdev/open-opus-java/README.md

         .build();
 // Setting the options object is not required; defaults will be used if it's not passed OpenOpusClient client = new OpenOpusClient(options);
-// Use the client object to fetch data
+// Use the client object to fetch data...
 ```

 #### Fetching composer data